kavukj/Trivia-App/README.md

     flask run
     ```

-#### Note: Make sure to run the flask run command from backend directory and not inside flaskr directory.
+##### Note: Make sure to run the flask run command from backend directory and not inside flaskr directory.

 These commands will redirect our application use `__init.py` and load the server.
 The server runs on `http://127.0.0.1:5000/` by default.
 When we open this URL, the application will redirect to index.

+The backend directory structure follows a model.py file where all the database and table creations are written.
+The route controllers are written inside the init.py file.

+For application backend handling, we need to setup the database and table.
+For this purpose, run following command:
+    ```
+    dropdb fsnd
+    createdb fsnd
+    psql fsnd < trivia.psql
+    ```
+##### Note: Omit dropdb command if running the project for the first time.
+You can change the database name as per your convinience.
+Make sure to make the reuqired changes in model.py file.

 ### Frontend

-For the frontend dependencies, we have a file named package.json where all the dependencies are mentioned.
+For the frontend we have used React.JS.
+We have a file named package.json where all the dependencies are mentioned to run the application locally.
 We need to install them.
-to install them run the command from frontend folder:
+To install the packages, run the command from frontend folder:
     ```
     npm install
     ```

 To start the frontend application, run:
     ```
     npm run start
     ```

 By default, the frontend local runs on port 3000. i.e. `http://localhost:3000/`

+For frontend, all the styling related files are inside the stylesheets directory. the UI is divided into various components and there inside the directory named components.

 ## Tests

+For this project, we also have a test file where test cases for all the routes are written.
+To run them successfully, we need to have our test database setup completed.
+For this purpose, navigate to backend folder and run following commands:
+    ```
+    dropdb trivia_test
+    createdb trivia_test
+    psql trivia_test > trivia.psql
+    ```

+All the test cases are written in file named test_flaskr.py.
+All the test cases should be maintained with the latest updates as per the application functionality.
+To run the file,
+    ```
+    python test_flaskr.py
+    ```